TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: Introduction

 Existing methods address these issues mainly via optimization~\cite{wang2023autopinn, metaLearned, wang2025gradient} and training heuristics, including adaptive sampling, loss reweighting, and causality-inspired curricula that prioritize earlier times~\cite{selfAPINNs, PirateNet, causalPINN, multiLoss}.
 While often effective, they retain the global form $u_{\bm{\theta}}(\mathbf{x}, t)$, forcing one shared representation across all times and handling temporal nonstationarity only through input conditioning.

 To address the \emph{time-entanglement problem}, we propose \emph{Time-Induced Neural Networks (TINNs)}, which represent a time-dependent solution as a trajectory in \emph{parameter space}:

 with smoothly varying parameters $\bm{\theta}(t)$.
 Unlike standard space--time PINNs that fit all time with a single parameter vector, TINNs learn a mapping $t \mapsto \bm{\theta}(t)$, producing a family of time-indexed spatial networks (see in \Cref{fig: struc comparison}).
 This explicit temporal evolution allows spatial features and gradients to adapt over time, reducing representation interference and enabling accurate solutions with compact models.
-Empirically, TINNs achieve strong accuracy with compact models without uniformly increasing capacity.